 Our church has a happy and vibrant Sunday School, re-named The Sunrays by the children themselves.
-They meet 10am to 11am, and cater for children up to 12 years.
+They meet 10.00-11.00am, and cater for children up to 12 years.
 Children under 3 years must be accompanied by an adult.
-Resource books for bible lessons are from "On The Way" series, incorporating different activities for each age group.
+Resource books for bible lessons come from a variety of sources, and incorporate different activities for each age group.
 Three teachers and seven helpers work on a rota system.

-The Sunray's Superintendent is Mrs Alison McAuley, and she has a band of willing helpers.
-They go on outings, BBQ's, Easter egg hunts, hold an Easter bonnet parade, and present the Nativity play.
-Santa has regularly visited the Christmas party.
+The leader and Children's Ministry Co-ordinator is Mrs Alison McAuley, and she has a band of willing helpers.
+They go on outings, BBQ's, Easter egg hunts, hold an Easter bonnet parade, and present the annual Nativity play.
+Santa has regularly visited the Christmas party in the past.
 The children give us lots of smiles and laughter on a Sunday at the beginning of our service.

-Mrs Janet McLeod had a special evening - a 'Pew Polishing Party' - when all the church woodwork gets polished.
+From time to time, Mrs Janet McLeod has a special 'Pew Polishing Party' evening - when all the church woodwork gets polished.
 The first time this happened she brought seven tins of polish, we all got stuck in, and after a while there was a lot of giggling going on.
-It was not until someone read the label on one of the tins (stating we were to use this polish in rooms well ventilated) that the reason became apprarent, which just caused even more laughter.
-We were all on a "high" that night!
+It was not until someone read the label on one of the tins (stating we were to use this polish in rooms well ventilated) that the reason became apparent, which just caused even more laughter.
+We were certainly all on a "high" that night!

-There's a church outing to Ayr - two buses are needed - and great fun is had by all, young and old alike.
+There's an annual church outing to Ayr - with a stop off in a local church there for a picnic before heading off to the beach or the shops - and great fun is had by all, young and old alike.

-There is a joint Choir with our partner church Leswalt.
-If you are interested do contact Mrs Jane Sloan..01776870243.
+There is a joint Choir with our partner church, Leswalt.
+If you are interested, do contact Mrs Jane Sloan [01776 870248].

 Kirkcolm has a Watchnight Service, Leswalt has a Christingle Service, both on Christmas Eve.
-The later is a very popular service.
-It's early in the evening, the story of Christingle is told and oranges are prepared with red ribbons round them, a candle in the top, plus four cocktail sticks with soft fruit sweets pushed on them.
-If you want to know why come along and find out!
+The later is a very popular with 300+ in attendance!
+It's takes place early in the evening, the story of Christingle is told and oranges are prepared with red ribbons round them, a candle in the top, plus four cocktail sticks with soft fruit sweets pushed on them.
+If you want to know why, come along and find out!